cpetroski/liftoff-assignments/P2-Project_Outline/README.md

 -Mood Graph: a basic graph to show mood over time.
 -Export Data: a way to email log data to a professional.
 ### Technologies
--Java
+-JavaScript
 -HTML
 -CSS
--Springboot
--Bootstrap
--MySQL
--Hibernate
+-Angular
+-MongoDB
+-Mongoose(ORM)

 ### What I'll Have to Learn
 How to turn database data into a graph.
 How to export/package database data.
+MongoDB and whatever
 ### Project Tracker
 https://trello.com/b/cHXF9nqh/task-tracking